Information

 Members may be anyone employed in a cancer registry or anyone interested in the cancer registry field.
 Student memberships are also offered for $10 and are ideal for those in school who are considering a career in a cancer registry.
 Student members may attend workshops and meetings but are unable to hold office or vote.
 There is at least one ICRA meeting per year, usually during an educational workshop where continuing education credits are provided by NCRA.

 The ICRA board is comprised of a President, Vice president, Treasurer, and Secretary.
 Members hold these positions for two year intervals and any member in good standing may volunteer to be elected to the board.
-New changes implemented by the current board include: providing an exam stipend for new CTR's, a giveaway for the 2019 NCRA meeting registration fee to two members, and creating a new website based on member feedback.
+New changes implemented by the current board include: providing an exam stipend for new ODSs, providing reimbursement stipend to attend NCRA meeting early registration fee, and creating a new website based on member feedback.